Facebook begins testing Stories on the desktop

 Facebook has confirmed to TechCrunch the Stories launch on desktop is still considered a test, but notes that a wider rollout is expected soon.

-Stories first arrived on Facebook at the beginning of this year, initially in Ireland before expanding to other countries, including the U.S. The company was inspired to port the Snapchat-like format to its social network after seeing the success of Stories on Instagram, where it had debuted in summer 2016.
+The company chose to bring Stories to Facebook, after seeing its success on Instagram, where Stories had debuted in summer 2016.

 With the first five months, Instagram Stories soared to 150 million daily users.
 It now has 250 million daily users, compared with Snapchat’s 166 million.
 Half of the businesses on Instagram created a story in the past month, Facebook also announced this week, and Instagram’s average usage has climbed to 32 minutes per day for those under 25, and 24 minutes per day for those 25 and up, it said.

+The feature arrived on Facebook at the beginning of 2017, initially in Ireland before expanding to other countries, including the U.S.

-The company credited Snapchat with pioneering the visual communication format, but believes the pivot into Stories goes beyond simply copying a competitor’s popular app.
+The company has credited Snapchat with pioneering the visual communication format, but believes the pivot into Stories goes beyond simply copying a competitor’s popular app.
 Like Facebook’s News Feed – a format that went on to become the standard across social apps – Stories are a new way to share.
-That’s led to the format being broadly adopted.
+That’s led to the format being broadly adopted across the industry.

-Facebook itself added Stories to Instagram, Messenger, and its flagship app.
+Facebook itself has added Stories to Instagram, Messenger, and its flagship app.
 It even tried a Stories-like feature in WhatsApp.
 Elsewhere, Stories is inspiring redesigns of other top apps, including most recently, Tinder, Match, and Skype.

 However, on Facebook, the feature hasn’t seen as much traction.